Koromix/rygel/src/meestic/README.md

 Meestic is a small utility made to control **the lights of MSI Delta 15 laptop keyboards** on Windows and Linux.
 It provides both a CLI and a system-tray GUI, and can fully replace the official MSI tool (which is not even available for Linux).

 You can use the command-line or the GUI version.
-Download ready-to-use binaries from the [release section of this repository](https://github.com/Koromix/meestic/releases/latest).
+Download ready-to-use binaries from the release section of the [dedicated repository](https://github.com/Koromix/meestic/releases/latest).

 It was made by looking at the HID packets sent by the Windows tool with Wireshark.
 It is provided "as is", I don't make any guarantee about this tool.